critique-digitale/critique-digitale.ch/src/content/Concept.svelte.md

 ### Introduction

-Higher education research centres from all over Switzerland are joining forces to host the first unconference about « Digital Critique ».
+Higher education research centres from all over Switzerland are joining forces to host the first unconference on ‘digital criticism’.
 Free of charge and open to all, this unique event will take place online-only the 21 and 22 October 2021.

-After a decade of research on the ‘Digital Turn’ and its impact on both research and society at large, this event aims to offer a space to network, share insights, and discuss future trends in digital studies / digital humanities among scholars of Switzerland and beyond.
+After a decade of research on the ‘Digital Turn’ and its impact on both research and society at large, this event aims to offer a space to network, share insights, and discuss future trends in digital studies / digital humanities among scholars from Switzerland and beyond.
 Join us and register for the event !

 ### Objectives